-Environmental Factors Example: An agricultural company has to adjust their harvest forecasts due to unexpectedly dry seasonal conditions that will prevent crop growth.
+Environmental Factors Example: An agricultural company has to adjust its harvest forecasts due to unexpectedly dry seasonal conditions that will prevent crop growth.

-There is often uncertainty regarding the difference between Political and Legal Factors in the context of a PESTEL analysis.
-Legal Factors pertain to any legal forces that define what a business can or cannot do.
-Political Factors involve the relationship between business and the government.
-Political and Legal Factors can intercept when governmental bodies introduce legislature and policies that affect how businesses operate.
+There is often uncertainty regarding the difference between political and legal factors in the context of a PESTEL analysis.
+Legal factors pertain to any legal forces that define what a business can or cannot do.
+Political factors involve the relationship between business and the government.
+Political and legal factors can intersect when governmental bodies introduce legislature and policies that affect how businesses operate.

 Legal factors include the following:

 - Intellectual Property

 Legal Factors Example: A restaurant is forced to shut down after not meeting food safety standards set out in state law.

 Combined, these six factors have a profound impact on the opportunities and risks for a business.
 Before creating a business valuation model – such as a DCF Model – it’s important to understand how these factors may impact the company’s ability to generate cash flow.

 Breaking down the external environment helps identify key elements to be incorporated into your business valuation.
 PESTEL analysis is also useful for initial company screening, setting criteria that have to be fulfilled for analysis to be considered.